Palmer amaranth with first true leaves. If these weeds aren’t treated at 2 to 3 inches, they’re tough to control with postemergence herbicides.

 Use a Pre-emergence Herbicide

-To help keep fields clean throughout the growing season, start with a pre-emergence herbicide applied to clean ground or in tankmix with a nonselective burndown herbicide.
+To help keep fields clean throughout the growing season, start with a pre-emergence herbicide like Corvus® and tank mix with herbicides like Roundup® or DiFlexx®.
 Scout fields closely as seedlings emerge.
-If you don’t treat weeds such as Palmer amaranth (also known as Palmer pigweed) and waterhemp at 2 to 3 inches, it will be tough to control them with postemergence herbicides.
+If you don’t treat weeds such as Palmer amaranth (also known as Palmer pigweed) and waterhemp at 2 to 3 inches, it will be tough to control them with post-emergence herbicides.
+Corvus provides superior control of emerged weeds, the power of reactivation and residual control that lasts up to eight weeks to take out early weeds and keep them away all season long.

 Assume the Resistant Seeds Are Already There